 Peer-reviewed Conference Papers

-Shimmei, M., & Matsuda, N. (in press).
+Shimmei, M.*, & Matsuda, N. (2023).
 Machine-Generated Questions Attract Instructors when Acquainted with Learning Objectives.
-In N. Wang, G. Rebolledo-Mendez, O. C. Santos, V. Dimitrova & N. Matsuda (Eds.), Proceedings of the International Conference on Artificial Intelligence in Education (pp. 1-12): Springer.
+In N. Wang, G. Rebolledo-Mendez, O. C. Santos, V. Dimitrova & N. Matsuda (Eds.), Proceedings of the International Conference on Artificial Intelligence in Education (pp. 3-15): Springer.
 [0.21 acceptance rate out of 251 submissions]

-Shimmei, M., & Matsuda, N. (in press).
+Shimmei, M.*, & Matsuda, N. (2023).
 Can’t Inflate Data?
 Let the Models Unite and Vote: Data-agnostic Method to Avoid Overfit with Small Data.
-In R. Agrawal, Y. Narahari, M. Pechenizkiy, M. Feng, T. Käser & P. Talukdar (Eds.), Proceedings of the International Conference on Educational Data Mining (pp. 1-10): Educational Data Mining Society.
+In R. Agrawal, Y. Narahari, M. Pechenizkiy, M. Feng, T. Käser & P. Talukdar (Eds.), Proceedings of the International Conference on Educational Data Mining (pp. 286-295): Educational Data Mining Society.
+[Recipient of the Honorable Mention Award]

 Shimmei, M.*, & Matsuda, N. (2021).
 Learning Association between Learning Objectives and Key Concepts to Generate Pedagogically Valuable Questions.
 In I. Roll & D. McNamara (Eds.), Proceedings of the International Conference on Artificial Intelligence in Education (pp. 320-324, short paper).